-Shouldn’t the Dojo, then, be approached with the spirit of the Range?
+Shouldn’t this kind of Dojo be approached with the same spirit as on a Range?

-And wouldn’t play be counter-productive to developing the proper mental switch needed for defensive or tactical encounters?
-After all, these are skills with which we protect lives – our own and those of others.
-We will be using levels of force ranging from simple restraint to that capable of causing horrendous injury and death, and in our society there are moral and legal stipulations at both ends of the spectrum.
+Play acting – or half-assing – training is counter-productive to developing the proper mental switch needed for true defensive or tactical encounters.
+These are skills with which we protect lives – our own and potentially those of others.
+We will be using levels of force ranging from simple restraint to that capable of causing horrendous injury and death, and in our society there are moral, criminal, and civil stipulations at both ends of the spectrum.

-This does not mean that we should be walking around the Dojo or the Range all the time tense, always on guard, coiled wires, our helmet cords ever tight.
+This does not at all mean that we should be walking around the Dojo, or on the Range, all the time tense, always on guard, coiled wires, our helmet cords ever tight.

 Quite the opposite….